 - Add water to the powder and keep mixing until a paste is formed, having the consistency of a steamed broth. (neither too thin nor too thick)

 - Add salt or cornstarch to thicken the paste for a more straightforward application.

 - Now give the resting mixture a good stir and apply.

 - Keep the dye for 1-2 hours until it has lightly dried.

 - Wash off with cold water.

-- Don’t use any hair care products for a couple of days as the dye will take at least 2 days to completely set and produce the aspired shade.
+- Don’t use any hair care products for a couple of days, as the dye will take at least two days to set and produce the aspired shade ultimately.